timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 # Security Considerations

-This document does not introduce any new security issues.

-Readers are encouraged to review the Security Considerations in [@!RFC8181], [@!RFC8182], [@!RFC9589], and [@!RFC9674].
+This document does not introduce any new security issues beyond those already discussed in the Security Considerations of [@!RFC8181], [@!RFC8182], [@!RFC9589], and [@!RFC9674].

 # Acknowledgments